Scheduling Open

 Dallas, Texas 75234

-When someone passes away, it is important to determine whether they had a valid will in place.
+When a loved one passes away, it is important to determine whether they had a valid will in place.
 This can be accomplished through a careful search for the document.
 If a will is located, it will guide the distribution of the decedent’s assets in accordance with their wishes.
 If no will is found, it may be concluded that the decedent passed away intestate, meaning that their assets will be distributed according to state laws.

 There are several potential locations where a will may be found, including the decedent’s home or office, a safe deposit box at a bank or financial institution, with a trusted individual, or with the clerk of the court.